FREE 5-Ingredient Recipe EBook

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for homemade Starbucks bacon egg bites, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my homemade egg bites recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

 How To Make Egg Bites